 Follow Us On:

 After the creation of Pakistan in 1947, he was elected to the Central Legislative Assembly.
 But soon was posted to Burma as an Ambassador in 1948.
-After that in 1949, he was appointed as High Commissioner to Canada and as Ambassador to United States, in 1952.
-He was then, appointed as Prime Minister in April 1953, after the dismissal of Khawaja Nazimuddin by the Governor General, Ghulam Mohammad.
-Bogra, immediately, started concentrating on the task of formulating a constitution for the state of Pakistan; however he approached the issue as a technocrat, rather than as a politician.
-In order to complete his task, he introduced the famous “Bogra formula,” that required the creation of a bicameral legislature.
+After that in 1949, he was appointed as High Commissioner to Canada and as Ambassador to the United States, in 1952.
+He was then, appointed as Prime Minister in April 1953, after the dismissal of Khawaja Nazimuddin by the Governor-General, Ghulam Mohammad.
+Bogra, immediately, started concentrating on the task of formulating a constitution for the state of Pakistan; however, he approached the issue as a technocrat, rather than as a politician.
+To complete his task, he introduced the famous “Bogra formula,” which required the creation of a bicameral legislature.
 Even though the plan gained popularity, any progress on it was halted in 1954 when Gulam Mohammad dissolved the first legislature of Pakistan.

 Bogra was again invited to continue his post of Prime Minister and to form a new cabinet that came to be known as the “Cabinet of Talents.”
-Iskandar Mirza, the then acting Governor General, dismissed Mohammad Ali Bogra from Prime Minister Ship, after the creation of the second Legislative Assembly, and replaced him with Chaudhry Mohammad Ali in August 1955.
+Iskandar Mirza, the then acting Governor-General, dismissed Mohammad Ali Bogra from Prime Minister Ship, after the creation of the second Legislative Assembly, and replaced him with Chaudhry Mohammad Ali in August 1955.
 Mohammad Ali Bogra was once again posted to his previous assignment, as Ambassador to the United States.
-Later on, in 1962, he became the foreign Minister of Pakistan and remained at that position until his death in 1963.
+Later on, in 1962, he became the foreign Minister of Pakistan and remained in that position until he died in 1963.